bign8/bign8.github.io/_drafts/2024-07-07-paginated-collection-iterator.md

     - iterators
 ---

-What if had a standard REST API with multiple collections of items and you wanted to load them all.
+What if had a standard REST API with multiple collections of items and you wanted to load them all?

-Microsoft's API design guide represents this as a collection with the following response structure:
+[Microsoft's API design guide](https://github.com/microsoft/api-guidelines/blob/vNext/graph/Guidelines-deprecated.md#94-big-collections) represents paginated collections with the following structure:

 ```json
 { // first page loaded from https://api.example.com/items